intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 When the RSWG is formed, all discussions shall take place on an open email discussion list, which shall be publicly archived.

-The RSWG is also empowered to hold in-person or online meetings, which should be announced with sufficient notice to enable broad participation; the [IESG Guidance on Face-to-Face and Virtual Interim Meetings](https://www.ietf.org/about/groups/iesg/statements/interim-meetings-guidance-2016-01-16/) provides a reasonable baseline.
-The RSWG may also decide by rough consensus to use additional tooling (e.g., GitHub as specified in
+The RSWG is empowered to hold in-person or online-only meetings, which should be announced with sufficient notice to enable broad participation; the [IESG Guidance on Face-to-Face and Virtual Interim Meetings](https://www.ietf.org/about/groups/iesg/statements/interim-meetings-guidance-2016-01-16/) provides a reasonable baseline.
+In-person meetings should include provision for effective online participation for those unable to to attend in person.

-{{RFC8874}}), forms of communication, and working methods (e.g., design teams) as long as they are consistent with {{RFC2418}}.
+The RSWG may decide by rough consensus to use additional tooling (e.g., GitHub as specified in {{RFC8874}}), forms of communication, and working methods (e.g., design teams) as long as they are consistent with {{RFC2418}}.

 Absent specific guidance in this document regarding the operation of the RSWG, the general guidance provided in Section 6 of {{RFC2418}}